OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-15.md

 A joyful heart makes a cheerful face, but a broken heart crushes the spirit.

 ## Proverbs 15:14
-The discerning heart seeks knowledge, but the mouth of fools feeds on folly.
+The discerning heart seeks knowledge, but the mouth of fools indulges in folly.

 ## Proverbs 15:15
-All the days of the oppressed are miserable, but a cheerful heart has a continual feast.
+All the days of the oppressed are difficult, but a cheerful heart enjoys a continual feast.

 ## Proverbs 15:16
 Better is a little with the fear of the Lord than great wealth with turmoil.